Robert Litterman

 Robert Bruce Litterman (born 1951) is chairman of the Risk Committee and a founding partner of Kepos Capital in New York.
 Prior to Kepos Capital, Litterman spent 23 years at Goldman Sachs, where he was head of the Quantitative Resources Group in Goldman Sachs Asset Management for 11 years, starting in 1998.
 Prior to that position, Litterman headed the firm-wide risk department from 1994 to 1998, and prior to that he was the co-head of the model development group in the research department of Goldman Sachs' Fixed Income Division.
 He was the co-developer of the Black-Litterman mathematical model for portfolio allocation.

-He earned a Ph.D. in economics from the University of Minnesota in 1980.
+He earned his undergraduate degree at Stanford University, and a Ph.D. in economics from the University of Minnesota in 1980.

 Black–Litterman model

 At Goldman Sachs, Litterman developed the Black–Litterman model together with Fischer Black in 1990.

 The model solves a seemingly simple yet perplexing problem: it is difficult to consistently estimate expected returns from various assets.
 The Black–Litterman model solves this problem by making expected returns an output, rather than an input, in the model.
 The model combines information from market equilibrium with views about returns of assets or combinations of assets, in order to generate the expected returns.

 The Black–Litterman model has become one of the standard models widely used by investors around the world to optimize portfolios.
 Litterman is the author of Modern Investment Management: An Equilibrium Approach, together with Goldman Sachs Asset Management's Quantitative Resources Group.